encse/adventure-time/README.md

 The game starts with the promising `- Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
 It's a bit corny, but consider it to be a little parody made with ❤️.

-The game is written in TypeScript, and you interact with it in the traditional verb + object style.
+The game is written in TypeScript.
+The interaction follows the traditional verb + object pattern.
-IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity (Ansi escape sequences ftw.)
+IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity and uses ansi escape sequences here and there.

 It's not really a webapp, but I used [Create React App](https://github.com/facebook/create-react-app) to avoid playing whack-a-mole with the bundling issues that always come up at the beginning of these projects.